The Streetwear Aesthetic: Unpacking the Legendary Hype

 Sport the nostalgia of yesteryear with relaxed cargo pants.
 Photo: UNIQLO

 Cargo pants bring functionality and edge to streetwear, equipped with multiple pockets and often made in durable fabrics like cotton twill.
-Their military origin melds seamlessly with streetwear’s affinity for practical clothing that stands out in urban environments.
+Their military origin melds with streetwear’s affinity for practical clothing that stands out in urban environments.

 Sneakers